-Surface Acting at Work: What it is and How to Cope in a Post-COVID World
+Surface acting at work: What it is and how to cope in a post-COVID world11/01/22

 As we shake off the limitations imposed by a global pandemic and many start to move back into the workplace – offices, stores, restaurants, boardrooms, conferences – many people are experiencing social fatigue.
 After growing accustomed to Zoom meetings in the comfort of our own homes, people are now being relaunched into face-to-face situations and a whole new set of considerations.